jsteinbergs/procedures/ssh/ssh.md

     ![](./portal_address.PNG)

 ## Purpose
-Setup up a local machine for to run a Secure Shell connection (terminal only) to the ERB 1338 Ubuntu Linux machine.
+Setup up a local machine to run a Secure Shell connection (terminal only) to the ERB 1338 Ubuntu Linux machine.

 ## Procedure